rcgsheffield/sheffield_hpc/hpc/modules.rst

     module unload libs/scotch/6.0.4/gcc-6.2-openmpi-2.0.1

-then load the other.
+Then load the other version.

 You may wonder why modules are necessary: why not just install packages provided by the vendor of the operating system installed on the cluster?
 In shared high-performance computing environments such as our clusters:

-* users typically want control over the version of applications that is used (e.g. to give greater confidence that results of numerical simulations can be reproduced);
+* Users typically want control over the version of applications that is used (e.g. to give greater confidence that results of numerical simulations can be reproduced);
-* users may want to use applications built using compiler X rather than compiler Y as compiler X might generate faster code and/or more accurate numerical results in certain situations;
+* Users may want to use applications built using compiler X rather than compiler Y as compiler X might generate faster code and/or more accurate numerical results in certain situations;
-* users may want a version of an application built with support for particular parallelisation mechanisms such as MPI for distributing work between machines (Stanage and ShARC only), OpenMP for distributing work between CPU cores or CUDA for parallelisation on GPUs);
+* Users may want a version of an application built with support for particular parallelisation mechanisms such as MPI for distributing work between machines (Stanage and ShARC only), OpenMP for distributing work between CPU cores or CUDA for parallelisation on GPUs);
-* users may want an application built with support for a particular library.
+* Users may want an application built with support for a particular library.

 There is therefore a need to maintain multiple versions of the same applications on our clusters.
 Module files allow users to select and use the versions they need for their research.